M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Stable deformations of symplectic Lie -algebroids

-Remarkably, Kontsevich's original quantization formula (\ie with standard propagator) can be interpreted \cite{Kontsevich:1997vb,Cattaneo2000,CattaneoFelder2001a} as the Feynman diagram expansion of a 2-dimensional topological field theory -- the \textbf{Poisson $\sigma$-model} -- introduced in \cite{Ikeda1993,Ikeda1993a,Schaller1994}.
 As mentioned previously, the Poisson $\sigma$-model constitutes the first rung of an infinite ladder of AKSZ $\sigma$-models \cite{AlexandrovKontsevichSchwarzEtAl1997} associating to any symplectic Lie $n$-algebroid a topological field theory of dimension $d=n+1$.
 An interesting open problem concerns the possibility of generalising such interplay between deformation quantization results (on the algebraic side) and quantization of AKSZ-type of models (on the field theoretic side) to higher values of $n$.

 For $n=2$, the relevant AKSZ $\sigma$-model was constructed by D. Roytenberg in \cite{Roytenberg2007b} (\cf\cite{Ikeda2003} for an earlier derivation from consistent deformations of a Chern--Simons gauge theory coupled with a $0$-dimensional $BF$ theory).
 Such model associates to any Courant algebroid a canonical 3-dimensional topological field theory -- the \textbf{Courant $\sigma$-model}.
 From the field theory side, quantization of the Courant $\sigma$-model within the Batalin--Vilkovisky formalism \cite{Batalin1984} has been considered in \cite{HofmanParkCommun.Math.Phys.249:249-2712004,HofmanPark2007} (\cf also \cite{Ikeda2001} for a discussion of observables in general AKSZ $\sigma$-models).